 Why Study Visual Art?

 Through engaging in the visual arts, you learn how to discern, participate in, and celebrate your own and others' visual worlds.
 An education in Visual Art encourages you to explore, challenge, affirm, and celebrate unique visual expressions of self, community and culture.
 Visual Arts learning begins with curiosity and extends to the communication of complex ideas and themes.
 An understanding of Māori Visual Culture is achieved through exploration of Māori Contexts.
 The study of arts of European, Pasifika, Asian, and other cultures also add significant dimensions to New Zealand visual culture.

 You will develop your visual literacy and aesthetic awareness as you manipulate and transform visual, tactile and spatial ideas to solve problems.
 You will view artworks, bringing your own experiences, sharing your responses, and generating multiple interpretations.

 You will develop your conceptual thinking within a range of practices across drawing, sculpture, design, printmaking, photography, and moving image.
 Theoretical investigations also inform practical enquiry.

 Visual Art can transform your creative ideas into expressive works that communicate layered meanings.
 Visual Art is also studied at tertiary level and can be used to gain university entrance into Creative Industry based degrees.

-YEAR 10 Course outline: During Year 10 students will develop the practical knowledge of a number of artmaking techniques including observational drawing, printmaking, painting, sculpture, photography and digital art.
-They will also learn how to generate, develop, and refine ideas in response to a variety of motivations, including the study of established practice.
-They will investigate and consider the relationship between the production of art works and their contexts and influences and compare and contrast the ways in which ideas and art-making processes are used to communicate meaning in selected objects and images.
-Costs: Art pack \$32.00
+YEAR 11 ART

-VISUAL ART LEVEL 1 Entry Requirement: It is highly recommended that students take Year 10 Visual Art prior to this course however entry is accepted on an individual basis and at the discretion of HOD of Visual Art.
-Credits: 22 credits Course Outline: Based upon a specific theme students will learn how to use a number of drawing methods and techniques.
+Entry Requirement: It is highly recommended that students take Year 10 Visual Art prior to this course however entry is accepted on an individual basis and at the discretion of HOD of Visual Art.

+Credits: 5 Level 1 credits and 8 Level 2 credits

+Course Outline: Based upon a specific theme student will learn how to use a number of drawing methods and techniques.
 They will visually record information and develop their artistic practice in more than one field.
-Artistic disciplines investigated include painting, photography and design.
+Artistic disciplines investigated include painting, photography, printmaking and design and sculpture.
 Students will use artists of influence from a New Zealand cultural context and internationally.
-Assessment: There are two internal assessments 90914, 4 credits and 90915 4 credits, as well as an external assessment 90916, 12 credits Cost: Art pack $$25 + Portfolio Boards x 2 = 7